Protection Engrs Grp (3)

 – the differential alarm will not come at this condition (during saturation) if it is REB500.
 If it was an internal fault it will trip, if external not.
 Although without drawing/specific picture it could not be answered, to me it looks like matching CT(Interposing CT).
 Check if the ratio of bus CT and tie CT matches or not.
 The ratio is the same, 2000/1

 – 60kv AIS operating manual and commissioning.
-Actually, we have and a half breaker scheme in our substation.
-I think installed these ct core in the middle Q3 CB panel so that it can share its core with both Q1 and Q2.
+We have and a half breaker scheme in our substation.
+I think installing these ct core in the middle Q3 CB panel so that it can share its core with both Q1 and Q2.

 – The same I was told without having scheme it’s not possible

 – What’s the main function of Pole Discrepancy Relays?